csoneira/csoneira/README.md

 My profesional interest lies beetwen Nuclear Physics and Math in any of its ways, specially more theoretical and pure branches, even though I truly believe experimental knowledge is stimulating and essencial with regard to my work as a physicist.

 I master Spanish and English.
-I think of myself as an effective and suitable person, I employ the right time to each problem to benefit the most from it, yet I am sure the most important issue when facing some kind of job is asking the fundamental questions it carries and trying to answer them in an original way.
+I think of myself as an effective and suitable person, I employ the right time to each problem to benefit the most from it, yet I am sure the most important issue when facing some kind of job is asking the fundamental questions it carries and trying to answer them with an original approach.
 Only in this way, I think, you are able to do a worthy and interesting work.

 ---